 Use this option if you want to overwrite the campaign/tags of prospects in your database that are also on the list you’re importing. (not recommended)

 Tags: Tags are not always necessary but are helpful to give more information on how the prospect was found.
 For example, let’s say this list is from the 2018 ABC Trade Show and you already have prospects in your database from the 2017 ABC Trade Show.
-Insert tag “2018 ABC Trade Show” so you not only know what campaign they came from, but also what year/event they came from.

 The last way to import prospects into Pardot is by syncing them through Salesforce CRM.
 Pardot and Salesforce CRM integrate seamlessly to help marketers at every stage of the customer journey.